 Cha-Ching!
 That’s the sound of colleges making money off of their hard-working athletes.

 Many sports fans might know what the National Collegiates Athletes Association is, but for those who do not, the National Collegiates Athletes Association (NCAA) is a nonprofit organization that is known as a national governing body for college athletes.
 The NCAA has specific rules that restrict colleges from receiving endorsement deals or sponsorships, which would help athletes earn money.
-The NCAA makes a huge amount of money from sports such as football and basketball; this nonprofit organization makes about over $1 billion a year.
+The NCAA makes a huge amount of money from sports such as football and basketball; this nonprofit organization makes over $1 billion a year.
 Some colleges, like Texas A&M, make hundreds of millions of dollars yearly.
 Yet, neither of them ever pay their athletes.

 College athletes should be paid because of all the time and hard work they put into their games, meets, and practices.